Render Props in React

 - The

-This pattern allows for flexible and reusable components by separating the logic (in Counter
+This pattern allows for flexible and reusable components by separating the logic (in Counter) from the presentation (in the function passed to Counter).

 Pros and Cons